AntoineDW/cyber-cheatsheet/Web/Gobuster.md

 # Gobuster

-Gobuster is used to brute-force website directories
+Gobuster is used to brute-force website directories.

 ## Find hidden pages in a website
 ```bash